QuTech-Delft/imsep/docs/index.md

 ## Prerequisites

-The target audience for this course is people who have been coding own their own for a while, and now wish to up their game by applying best practices from the software engineering industry.
+The target audience for this course is people who have been coding own their own for a while, and wish to up their game by applying best practices from the software engineering industry.
+Or, have been forced to attend by their supervisors.
 To work with the code snippets, it is recommended to comply with the following system requirements:

 - Have a machine which runs on Windows / macOS / Ubuntu.
+- Have Git 2+ installed.
 - Have Python 3.10+ installed.

 The best practices are explained with Python code snippets, but apply to any language.
 It is therefore useful to have some knowledge of Python.